psingh1971/Getting-Cleaning-Data/CodeBook.md

 The run_analysis.R script performs the following steps:

-*1. Download the raw data & upzip it*
+**1. Download the raw data & upzip it**
 The UCI HAR dataset is downloaded from the following URL: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip into the "./data" sub-folder within the root directory.
 The zipped files are extracted into the the "./data/UCI HAR Dataset" sub-folder.

-*2. Read the files into datasets*
+**2. Read the files into datasets**
 The activity, training, and subject files mentioned above are read into datasets.

-*3. Combine the training and test datasets*
+**3. Combine the training and test datasets**
 The datasets are combined together vertically (concatenated) in the order given here: feature datasets (train + test), activity datasets (train + test), subject datasets (train + test).
 Now we have 3 datasets Activity(10,299 rows, 1 column), Subject(10,299 rows, 1 column), Features(10,299 rows, 561 columns).
 Descriptive column names are assigned to each of these 3 datasets.
 The column names for the Features dataset are taken from the "features.txt" file.

-*4. Combine the Subject, Feature, and Activity datasets* These datasets are now horizontally combined to create one wide dataset with 10,299 rows and 563 columns.
+**4. Combine the Subject, Feature, and Activity datasets**
+These datasets are now horizontally combined to create one wide dataset with 10,299 rows and 563 columns.

-*5. Extract features pertaining to mean and standard deviation* From the dataset above, features that contain either mean() or std() in their names are retained along with subject ID and activity ID.
+**5. Extract features pertaining to mean and standard deviation**
+From the dataset above, features that contain either mean() or std() in their names are retained along with subject ID and activity ID.
 The resulting dataset, named FinalData, has 10,299 rows and 68 columns.

-*6. Use descriptive activity names*
+**6. Use descriptive activity names**
 Activity labels are read from the 'activity_labels.txt' file and horizontally merged with the dataset above on activity ID to assign descriptive name to each activity.
 Then the activity names are cleaned to remove underscores and converted to lower case (e.g. walking, walkingupstairs, walkingdownstairs, sitting, standing, and laying).

-*7. Appropriately label the dataset with descriptive names* Feature labels were made clearer by removing parenthesis and making them self explanatory.
+**7. Appropriately label the dataset with descriptive names**
+Feature labels are made clearer by removing parenthesis and making them self explanatory.

-*8. Create a second tidy dataset*
+**8. Create a second tidy dataset**
-The first tidy dataset (FinalData)contains multiple observations pertaining to multiple time windows for each combination of subject and activity.
+The first tidy dataset (FinalData) contains multiple observations pertaining to multiple time windows for each combination of subject and activity.
 It was summarized to produce average of all features for each activity and subject combination.
 This dataset (TidyData) has 180 rows and 68 columns.
 The dataset is then written into a text file - "tidydata.txt".

 ### Description of Variables in the Tidy Datasets

 Both tidy datasets have the same number of variables.
 The first dataset created by the transformation process contains multiple observations for each combination of subject and activity, while the second tidy dataset is summarized to contain averages of features for each subject and activity.
 Both datasets have 68 columns which include: